 Top 10 ways to perfect employee experience strategy

-Keep job application simple
+1. Keep job application simple

-A common misconception that I would like to bust right now is employee experience begins when your employees walk into your office doors on day one.
+A common misconception I would like to bust right now is that employee experience begins when your employees walk into your office doors on day one.
 Delete!
 This experience begins when they start filling out the job application.

-Hire the right talent
+2. Hire the right talent

 One way to attract and hire the right talent is to give them an experience above and beyond their expectations.
-Once you hire them, make sure your Human Resources team is in touch with them on a regular basis, make sure their concerns are attended to immediately.
-Ask what more can you do for them and not vice versa.
+Once you hire them, make sure your Human Resources team is in touch with them on a regular basis, and make sure their concerns are attended to immediately.
+Ask what more you can do for them and not vice versa.

-Know your “WHY”
+3. Know your “WHY”

-Amazing onboarding experience
+4. Amazing onboarding experience

-You need to openly talk about the organization’s culture, the unspoken rules and the associations he/she needs to make.
+You need to talk openly about the organization’s culture, the unspoken rules, and the associations he/she needs to make.
 Here are a few things you can do to make new employees comfortable early on: